ivy00johns/pwnagotchi-tools/README.md

 	2. `cp ./hashcat/known-passwords.example.dic ./hashcat/dictionaries/known-passwords.dic`

 ### Custom Wordlists
-You can generate a list of possible passwords based on a couple of clues that could be used to build the password.
+You can generate a list of possible passwords based on a couple of clues that could have be used to build the password you want to crack.

 ```javascript
 ...
 // General configurations